dtyryshkin7/codetober-first/Student/Challenge-01.md

-# Challenge 01 - Setup Tools
+# Challenge 01 - Get onboard, the spaceship is taking off!

 [Home](../README.md) - [Next Challenge >](Challenge-02.md)

 ## Introduction

-DevOps is a broad concept that encompasses people, processes, and tools.
-The tools you use fall into a number of categories, including version control, Continuous Integration and Continuous Deployment (CI/CD), Infrastructure-as-Code, and security scanning.
-Within each category, you have many choices when it comes to implementation.
-In this challenge, you will set up your local machine and cloud environment with the minimum requirements, but the lessons that follow will translate to any DevOps practice, regardless of tooling.
+In the year 2145, humanity had reached new heights in space exploration.
+The Quantum Seeker, a state-of-the-art spaceship, stood proudly on the launch pad at the Interstellar Spaceport.
+It was the culmination of decades of research, engineering, and dreams.
+Designed to explore the outer reaches of the Milky Way, it was equipped with the latest technology, including a revolutionary warp drive.
+The crew, a diverse team of scientists, engineers, and explorers, busily prepared for the journey ahead.
+The air was thick with anticipation and excitement; they were about to embark on a mission that would push the boundaries of human knowledge.

 ## Description

-- Begin by creating a GitHub account that you can use for this hack.
+- Begin by creating a GitHub account that you can use for the mission.
 You may use an existing account if you have one already.

-- Next, you will need to create a repository to store your future codebase.
+- Next, you will need a repository to store your future codebase.

-- Finally, you will need some version of IDE or text editor to complete the challenges.
-We suggest using [GitHub Codespaces](https://docs.github.com/en/codespaces/overview/) which can run in your browser.
+- Finally, you set up [GitHub Codespaces](https://docs.github.com/en/codespaces/overview/) which can run in your browser.

 ## Success Criteria